learn-co-curriculum/cssi-8.1-appengine-api/README.md

 ## Hints and Hurdles

-+ API's are a great way to add additional functionality.
++ API's are a great way to add additional functionality
-+ Make sure you read the documentation for API's, they all work a little differently.
++ Make sure you read the documentation for API's, they all work a little differently
-+ There are great tools out there to help you work with API's such as [hurl](https://www.hurl.it/), [postman](https://www.getpostman.com/), and [apiary](https://apiary.io/).
++ There are great tools out there to help you work with API's such as [hurl](https://www.hurl.it/), [postman](https://www.getpostman.com/), and [apiary](https://apiary.io/)